rvk7895/BrickBreaker/README.md

 ## Additional Functionalities
 User can create their own levels by editing the [Level_1.txt](Levels/Level_1.txt) file.
-* 0 reprents a space
+* 0 represents a space
-* 1 represetns a red brick
+* 1 represents a red brick
 * 2 represents a blue brick
 * 3 represents a yellow brick
 * 4 represents a black brick